 Through a portfolio of initiatives and programmes, Sport SG seeks to enable and empower parents and educators to provide the platforms for children to discover the joy of learning, acquiring crucial fundamental movement skills and leading an active, healthy lifestyle.
-Educators can visit the ActiveSG - Preschool Engagement webpage to look for existing programmes and resources to enrich children's physical learning experiences and engage parents in extending children's learning at home.
+Educators can visit the ActiveSG - Preschool Engagement webpage to look for existing programmes and resources such as the 'Fun Start Move Smart - Learning to Move, Moving to Learn' resource guide to enrich children's physical learning experiences and engage parents in extending children's learning at home.